nikaaluu/neurothesis/README.md

 - Data cleaning, visualization, and statistical analysis

 ## Data
 Raw data is not included in this repository due to file size and privacy restrictions.
-A small test file is available, and the data can be requested if needed.
+However, the data can be requested if needed.

 ### a.
 MMqPCR
 For the MMqPCR analysis, the data needs to be presented in a CSV file and follow the following format: